Cloudy mornings and clear evenings on a gas giant exoplanet: Acknowledgments

 \section{Acknowledgments}

-SM acknowledges Prof. Jonathan Fortney, Dr. Kazumasa Ohno, and Dr. Namrata Roy for important discussions and feedback that helped this work.

-\paragraph*{Funding:} SM is supported by the Templeton Theory-Experiment (TEX) Cross Training Fellowship from the Templeton foundation.
-SM also acknowledges use of the lux supercomputer at UC Santa Cruz, funded by NSF MRI grant AST 1828315.

-SPS is supported by the National Science Foundation Graduate Research Fellowship Program under Grant No. DGE2139757.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author and do not necessarily reflect the views of the National Science Foundation.

-HB, NM, EH and MZ acknowledge support from a Science and Technology Facilities Council astronomy observation and theory small award [ST/Y00261X/1], and NM support from a UKRI Future Leaders Fellowship [grant number MR/T040866/1].

-This research has used data, tools or materials developed as part of the EXPLORE project that has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 101004214.

-This work is based on observations made with the NASA/ESA/CSA James Webb Space Telescope.
-The data were obtained from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for JWST.
-These observations are associated with program \#5924.
-Support for program \#5924 was provided by NASA through a grant from the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127.
+SM thanks Jonathan Fortney, Kazumasa Ohno, and Namrata Roy for discussion and feedback.
+We thank the anonymous reviewers whose feedback helped improve this manuscript.
+SM also acknowledges use of the lux supercomputer at University of California Santa Cruz, funded by National Science Foundation Major Research Instrumentation grant AST 1828315.
+HB, NM, EH and MZ acknowledge use of the Monsoon2 system, a collaborative facility supplied under the Joint Weather and Climate Research Programme, a strategic partnership between the Met Office and the Natural Environment Research Council.
+This work is based on observations made with the National Aeronautics and Space Administration/European Space Agency/Canadian Space Agency James Webb Space Telescope.
+The data were obtained from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under National Aeronautics and Space Administration contract NAS 5-03127 for JWST.